 - Apply to each program separately:

-- On the application form indicate your Area of Study as the Concurrent Registration Option (CRO) and describe in your personal statement your interest in this option.
+- On the application form indicate your Area of Study as the Combined Degree Program (CDP) and describe in your personal statement your interest in this option.

 - You will be considered for admission to each program separately.